How to Build a Healthy Morning Routine That Actually Sticks

 4. Sleep in a cool, dark room

-Step 3: Choose Small, High-Impact Habits
+Step 3: Choose Small, High-Impact Morning Habits

 • boosts metabolism

-• improves brain function
+• improves focus

 • reduces fatigue